thalessac/game_dieta_do_pitoco/README.md

 # game_dieta_do_pitoco
 A game to help Pitoco conquer his dreamed diet.
 Collect all the pancakes and run away from the salads.
+The more you eat the slower you get.

 Python version: 3.8